-If an email seems suspicious, do not click on any of the links or open any attachments to the email.
-Your computer can become infected with malware once you click on a link.
+If an email seems suspicious, do not click on any of the links or open any attachments in the email.
+If you do, your computer can become infected with malware.

 Even if it sounds legitimate, do not call the number given in the message or respond to the message.

-Remember: Legitimate companies that have your sensitive data will not send or call you to ask for that information.
+Remember: Legitimate companies that have your sensitive data will not call you or send a request to ask for that information.